ACEnglish/kanpig/README.md

 whereas lower thresholds will boost recall at the cost of precision and vice versa for higher thresholds.

 ### `--maxpaths`
 When performing path-finding, this threshold limits the number of paths which are checked.
-A lower `--maxpaths` will speed up runtime but may come at a cost of recall.
-A higher `--maxpaths` is slower and may come at a cost to specificity.
+A lower `maxpaths` will speed up runtime but may come at a cost of recall.
+A higher `maxpaths` is slower and may come at a cost to specificity.

 ### `--hapsim`
-After performing kmeans clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above `--hapsim`, they are consolidated into a homozygous allele.
+After performing kmeans clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above `hapsim`, they are consolidated into a homozygous allele.

 ### `--threads`
 Number of analysis threads to use.
 Note that in addition to the analysis threads, kanpig keeps one dedicated IO thread